2009/142/EC - DIRECTIVE 2009/142/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 30 November 2009 relating to appliances burning gaseous fuels

 - mechanical means to assist transportation of the combustion air and/or the flue gas.

-The above appliances can have one or more primary or secondary functions (i.e. heat recovery - see definitions in prEN 12309 1:2012) and EN 12309 applies to all such functions providing that the function concerned is dependent on circulation of fluid (refrigerant and/or solution) within the absorption, adsorption or refrigerant circuit(s).
+The above appliances can have one or more primary or secondary functions (i.e. heat recovery - see definitions in prEN 12309 1:2012).

-In the case of packaged units (consisting of several parts), EN 12309 applies only to those designed and supplied as a complete package.
+In the case of packaged units (consisting of several parts), this standard applies only to those designed and supplied as a complete package.

 The appliances having their condenser cooled by air and by the evaporation of external additional water are not covered by EN 12309.